Home / Curriculum / Phonics

 Is there an assessment?

-Yes, there is a National Phonics Screening in Year 1 where the children have to read 20 real words and 20 ‘alien’ words.
+Yes, there is a statutory Phonics Screening Check towards the end of Year 1 where children have to read 20 real words and 20 ‘alien’ words.
 This is conducted in a very child-friendly way by the class teachers.
-At every parents evening you will be informed of your child’s progress in Phonics and at the end of Year 1 the school report will inform you if they have passed or not.
+At every parents evening you will be informed of your child’s progress in Phonics and at the end of Year 1 the school report will inform you if they have passed the check or not.
 If your child does not pass in Year 1 they will be given additional support throughout Year 2 to enable them to pass the next year.
-Further information can be found here.

 Phases 1, 2 and 3 are taught within Reception.
 Phases 4 and 5 are taught in Year 1.
 All phases are then revisited as part of Year 2, alongside phase 6 to develop the children’s spelling understanding.
-From Year 2 on-wards the children will follow and complete the Read Write Inc spelling programme.
+However due the vertical grouping of our phonics groups, children will be taught in the correct ability group for their phonic ability.
+These groups are re-assessed regularly to ensure pupils are accessing the correct level of input for their understanding.
+From Year 2 onwards the children will follow and complete the Read Write Inc spelling programme.

 How do I know if my child is saying the sounds correctly?